bingyangchen/KM-software/System Design/System Design 101.md

 ##### Capture and Settlement Flow

-Steps 1 and 2: The merchant wants to collect the money at the end of the day, so they hit ”capture” on the POS terminal.
+Steps 1 and 2: The merchant wants to collect the money at the end of the day, so they hit "capture" on the POS terminal.
 The transactions are sent to the acquirer in batch.
 The acquirer sends the batch file with transactions to the card network.

 Step 3: The card network performs clearing for the transactions collected from different acquirers, and sends the clearing files to different issuing banks.

 Step 4: The issuing banks confirm the correctness of the clearing files, and transfer money to the relevant acquiring banks.

-Step 5: The acquiring bank then transfers money to the merchant’s bank.
+Step 5: The acquiring bank then transfers money to the merchant's bank.

 Step 4: The card network clears up the transactions from different acquiring banks.
 Clearing is a process in which mutual offset transactions are netted, so the number of total transactions is reduced.